 In order to hedge margins involving our physical assets and manage risks associated with our various commodity purchase and sale obligations and, in certain circumstances, to realize incremental margin during volatile market conditions, we use derivative instruments.
 We also use various derivative instruments to manage our exposure to interest rate risk and currency exchange rate risk.
 In analyzing our risk management activities, we draw a distinction between enterprise level risks and trading-related risks.
 Enterprise level risks are those that underlie our core businesses and may be managed based on management's assessment of the cost or benefit in doing so.
 Conversely, trading-related risks (the risks involved in trading in the hopes of generating an increased return) are not inherent in our core business; rather, those risks arise as a result of engaging in the trading activity.
 Our policy is to manage the enterprise level risks inherent in our core businesses, rather than trying to profit from trading activity.
 Our commodity risk management policies and procedures are designed to monitor NYMEX, ICE and over the counter positions, as well as physical volumes, grades, locations, delivery schedules and storage capacity, to help ensure that our hedging activities address our risks.
 Our interest rate and currency exchange rate risk management policies and procedures are designed to monitor our derivative positions and ensure that those positions are consistent with our objectives and approved strategies.
-We have a risk management function that has direct responsibility and authority for our risk policies, related controls around commercial activities and procedures are intended to mitigate and manage enterprise level risks that are inherent in our core businesses.
+We have a risk management function that has direct responsibility and authority for our risk policies, related controls around commercial activities and procedures and certain other aspects of corporate risk management.
+Our risk management function also approves all new risk management strategies through a formal process.
+Our approved strategies are intended to mitigate and manage enterprise level risks that are inherent in our core businesses.

-Except for pre-defined inventory positions, our policy is generally to structure our purchase and sales contracts so that price fluctuations do not materially affect our operating income, and not to acquire and hold physical inventory or derivatives for the purpose of speculating on outright commodity price changes.
-Although we seek to maintain a position that is substantially balanced within our supply and logistics activities, we purchase crude oil, NGL and natural gas from thousands of locations and may experience net unbalanced positions for short periods of time as a result of production, transportation and delivery variances as well as logistical issues associated with inclement weather conditions and other uncontrollable events that occur within each month.
+Our policy is generally to structure our purchase and sales contracts so that price fluctuations do not materially affect our operating income, and not to acquire and hold physical inventory or derivatives for the purpose of speculating on outright commodity price changes.
+Although we seek to maintain a position that is substantially balanced within our supply and logistics activities, we purchase crude oil, NGL and natural gas from thousands of locations and may experience net unbalanced positions for short periods of time as a result of production, transportation and delivery variances as well as logistical issues associated with inclement weather conditions and other uncontrollable events that may occur.
 When unscheduled physical inventory builds or draws do occur, they are monitored constantly and managed to a balanced position over a reasonable period of time.
-This activity is monitored independently by our risk management function and must take place within predefined limits and authorizations
+This activity is monitored independently by our risk management function and must take place within predefined limits and authorizations.